drootz/TaskPaperTheme-TomorrowEighties/README.md

 * You are a "Tomorrow Night Eighties" theme enthusiast
 * You like Omnifocus style default searches
 * You like having similar color scheme between your Day/Night time themes
+* You need inspirations to build you own theme & config files of yours

 ## Install the StyleSheets